FiestaHeroes/Documentation/docs/server_and_client_setup.md

 World00_GameLog
 ```

-Next, you will need to install the following services depending on your set:
+Additionally, you will need to install the following services based on your chosen set:
 ```bash
 # NA2016
 /Server/Account/Account.exe